svikashk/docs/guide/creating-your-first-project.md

 ---
 # Creating your first squad

-Squads in Zepel typically map to a team (Engineering, Front End) or any open ended product (Mobile, Web App).
+Squads in Zepel typically map to any open ended product — for example: Android App, Web App.
-{: .fs-6 .fw-300 }

 To create your first squad in your Zepel account: